 Mohamed Hussain Shareef (born 24 September 1977) is a Council Member of the ruling Progressive Party of Maldives (PPM).
 Mohamed served as a Cabinet Minister in both President Waheed and President Yameen’s administration.
-Having served at ministerial rank, as the Ambassador of Maldives to Japan, Mohamed was appointed, on 6th September 2017, as the new Ambassador of Maldives to Sri Lanka.
+Having served at ministerial rank, as the Ambassador of Maldives to Japan, Mohamed was appointed, on 6th September 2017, as the new Ambassador of Maldives to Sri Lanka and presented his Letter of Credence to the President of Democratic Socialist Republic of Sri Lanka, His Excellency Maithripala Sirisena on 23 October 2017.

 With the electoral victory of the Progressive Party of Maldives (PPM), he was appointed as the Minister at the President’s Office (November 2013 – October 2015) in incumbent President Abdulla Yameen Abdul Gayoom’s government.